The equipment in FACTS is open to use by all NTU users

 Users are welcome to consult our staff scientists for further advice on their characterisation work.

-For users who require usage with assistance, or wish to seek advice on whether equipment training is necessary, please click [here] to download a questionnaire - and send this with your queries and any reference literature to us at email@example.com
+For users who require usage with assistance, or wish to seek advice on whether equipment training is necessary, please click [ here ] to submit a new user questionnaire with your queries and any reference literature to us, or email at [email protected]

 Once trained, users can book instruments online using the Facility Online Manager (FOM).